Gerry33/ESP8266ThermoHumiditySensor-/README.md

 # ESP8266 Temperature & Humidity Sensor with OLED display.

-A control program for collecting temperature &amp; humidity data from various sensors types and displays them on a OLED display. the data is transferred regularly to an MQTT server and can be displayed and processed by any Home Automation System (e.g. OpenHAB)
+A control program for collecting and displaying temperature &amp; humidity data from various sensors types.

+The data is transferred regularly to an MQTT server and can be displayed and processed by any Home Automation System (e.g. OpenHAB)

 Features:
 - WIFI